-SUNY Cortland’s graduate program in literacy is offered exclusively online with hands-on field experience completed in PK-12 schools local to graduate students.
-Full-time students can earn two certifications in one calendar year.
+SUNY Cortland’s graduate program in literacy is offered exclusively online with hands-on field experience completed virtually with K-12 students.
 Our part-time schedules are ideal for full-time teachers, who can do field experiences within their own classrooms.
+Full-time students can earn their literacy specialist certification in one calendar year.

 Additionally, applicants no longer are required to submit scores for entrance exams such as the Graduate Record Examination (GRE) or Miller Analogies Test (MAT).